mydatahack/eslint-config-mdh-typescript-backend/README.md

 After installation, make sure to remove all the eslint and prettier related dependencies.

-Add `esling-config-mdh-typescript-backend` as part of `extends` in `.eslintrc.js` after installing the module.
+Add `eslint-config-mdh-typescript-backend` as part of `extends` in `.eslintrc.js` after installing the module.

 ```js
 module.exports = {